Abstract State of ClaferMoo Visualizer

 Different dimensions are visualized using four means:

-.
+size.
 Different dimensions can be visualized by the above

 means as follows but no two means can display the same dimension.